kyma-project/kyma-dashboard/.githooks/README.md

 ```
 >**CAUTION:** This change is applied to ALL uses of a computer!

-After running this command, reboot your machine to apply changes.
+2. Reboot your machine to apply changes.

 For more details, see this [Stack Exchange thread](https://apple.stackexchange.com/questions/51677/how-to-set-path-for-finder-launched-applications).